coder797/php-login-framework/README.md

 ## How to use it

 1. Download the source files to your computer.
-2. Open `config.php` with your favorite text editor (I suggest you use [Atom](https://atom.io)) and find the variables `$Username` and `$Password`.
+2. Open `config.php` with your text editor  and find the variables `$Username` and `$Password`.
-3. Change the username and password (note that you have to use the salted version of your password.
+3. Change the username and password ( use the salted version of your password).
-4. Save the files, upload them to your webserver and give it a try.
+4. Save the files, upload them to your webserver .

 ###### EXTRA: